MohamedHmini/iww/README.md

-# IWW-IntelliWebWrapper- [initial development phase]
+# IWW-IntelliWebWrapper- [development phase]
-a web-mining library for web-content-extraction using machine learning algorithms.
+an AI based web-mining library for web-content-extraction using machine learning algorithms.

+some of the features can be exploited now, and they are available in the code, things such as:

+  - DOM extractor, mapper and reducer...
+  - lists detector algorithm.
+  - CETD algorithm.
+  - DOM tags detector script (highlighting the chosen nodes).

-P.S : still in 'initial development phase'
+P.S : still in 'development phase'